paolapastore123/questions/README.md

 *GTA Vice City*

 ## Does it bother you to be confronted with unexpected situations?

+*It depends on the situation but generally yes*

 ## In the evening, would you rather play a game, visit a friend, watch a movie, or read?
 ## How would your friends describe you?
 ## What is the best gift you have been given?